TiBillet/Lespass/booking/doc/tibillet-booking-tdd-plan.md

 ## Session 10 — Add to basket (authenticated member)

 ### Session 10.1 — Red phase

+> ⚠️ **AI goes in plan mode** The human review the plan and confirms
+> before proceeding the the red phase.

 **Files to create:**
 - `booking/tests/test_basket.py`